adamluzsi/testcase/README.md

     * includes `-run` option to specify test case(s)
 - can visualize code complexity by the testing specification
 - don't build and use testing package level globals
+- the ability to use libraries like [stretchr/testify](https://github.com/stretchr/testify)
+  * assertions are not necessarily part of the library until it is proven what is needed.

 ### The Starting Point